kubedb/docs/docs/guides/percona-xtradb/scaling/vertical-scaling/cluster/index.md

 #### Verify PerconaXtraDB Cluster resources updated successfully

-If everything goes well, `KubeDB` Enterprise operator will update the resources of `PerconaXtraDB` object and related `StatefulSets` and `Pods`.
+If everything goes well, `KubeDB` Enterprise operator will update the resources of `PerconaXtraDB` object and related `PetSets` and `Pods`.

 Let's wait for `PerconaXtraDBOpsRequest` to be `Successful`.
 Run the following command to watch `PerconaXtraDBOpsRequest` CR,